 The Conference Board Consumer Confidence Index is a leading indicator for the U.S. economy

-The Conference Board Consumer Confidence Index is an important indicator of the consumer’s perception of the U.S. economy.
+The Conference Board Consumer Confidence Index (CCI) is an important indicator of the consumer’s perception of the U.S. economy.
 Similar to other consumer confidence measures, it asks consumers about their views on the current economic conditions and their expectations for six months out.
 The CCI is one of the oldest consumer surveys, originally started as a mail-in survey in 1967.
 It asks respondents whether the following conditions are positive, negative, or neutral: current business conditions, current employment conditions, expected future business conditions, expected future employment conditions, and expectations for family income.
-The index is the average of the five questions put together.
+The index is then the average of the five questions.

 Highlights from the report